Dalia Al Sharif

 London, England

 Matt first became involved with RC as a summer camp volunteer in 2010, stumbling his way through soccer, frisbee, and basketball practices with the girls while also honing his driving skills through central Amman.
 He's been a passionate supporter of the organization ever since, eventually joining the Board in 2019.
 Matt has worked for Google, Stripe, and now Warner Music Group.
 He enjoys working on technology in the fitness, health, and wellness space.
-He lives just outside London.

-Ladd Hamrick (Co-chair)
+Ladd Hamrick (Chair)

 Vice President, Berkshire Partners